 Request a CREATE operation for a <delivery> resource from an issuing CSE to a receiving CSE.

-The original request(s) need to be contained in the "data" attribute of the <delivery> resource.
+The original request(s) need to be contained in the "aggregatedRequset" attribute of the <delivery> resource.

 If successful, the receiving CSE takes the responsibility to further execute on the delivery process for the original Request.